spiceai/cookbook/cloud-connect-dev/README.md

 ## 2. Deploy a live change

+A deployment replaces the Spicepod the instance runs.
+In the Spice Cloud portal, open the project Spicepod and paste in the contents of this recipe's local `spicepod.yaml`, so the deployed Spicepod still defines the `data` dataset.

-In the Spice Cloud portal, add this view to the project Spicepod:
+Add this view to the project Spicepod, below the datasets:

 ```yaml
 views: